markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

 So why do we need the `dragstart` event?
 We already have a draggable element.
 Couldn't we simply listen for the `drop` event and attach our element to the new task list?
 Unfortunately, although this operation may seem basic, there are quite a few different events and functions that need to execute in order to pull off this feature.
 It is a bit like a magician using a sleight of hand trick to impress their audience.
 Although it may appear like the element is physically moving to a new place, in fact, we are merely transferring a reference to this element, a task id in this case, that will allow us to find this particular element in the DOM and append it to the target drop zone.
 Having created a task item and appended it to our task list in the first lesson, we should be aware this is not magic, but some basic DOM manipulation.

 The `dragstart` event is triggered as soon as a draggable element is first moved.
-This is a critical step because this event is the only one that has a link to the original element that was initially dragged.
+This is a critical step because this event is the only one that will have a link to the original element that was initially dragged.
 With this reference to the dragged element, we can store the element's id and use it to identify and locate the original element in the DOM in the `drop` event.

 ### Event Delegation
 This means that we need to attach the `dragstart` event listener to each task item so we can capture the task item id.
-We can use event delegation by attaching our listener for `dragstart` to the parent element that will contain not only all the task items in this list but all the task items on all the task lists.
+Rather than attaching an event listener to every task item, we can use event delegation by attaching our listener for `dragstart` to the parent element that will contain not only all the task items in this list but all the task items on all the task lists.
 Can you look at the `index.html` file to see which parent element have access to all these elements?
-We could've chosen `<body>` or `<html>`, have too broad of an approach could lead to accidents and strange behavior.
+We could've chosen `<body>` or `<html>`, but having too broad of an approach could lead to accidents and strange behavior.
 It is safer to choose the most direct ancestor element possible to limit the listener's scope to only the necessary elements.
-In this case it would be the `<main>` element.
+In this case it would be the `<main>` element because this is the parent of the task list elements which will contain all the task item elements.

 We will use the `pageContentEl` DOM element to reference the `<main>` and delegate our `dragstart` listener to this parent element.
 Add the following expression to the bottom of the `script.js` file:
 ```js